 Computer engineers typically work full-time hours in offices and laboratory settings.
 Employers in the public and private sectors hire them to lead and supervise product development operations.
 Entry to the profession typically requires at least a bachelor's degree in computer science, computer systems engineering, or a related field.
 Many hardware engineers also hold one or more industry-standard professional certifications.

-This career guide explores computer hardware engineering duties, common skills, and career pathways.
+This career guide explores the computer hardware engineer job description, common skills, and career pathways.
 Discover resources to learn more about the field and connect with relevant educational opportunities.

 History of Computer Hardware Engineers